Giving Up On Life: What It Means For Your Mental Health

 Individuals experiencing depression may have distorted thoughts about themselves, others, and the world and struggle to see outside their perspective.

 If you believe you may be experiencing symptoms of depression, seek support from a mental health professional.
-Depression is often highly treatable with therapy, medication, or a combination.
+Depression is often highly treatable with therapy, medication, or a combination of the two.

 The sense of not fitting in

 Some people view themselves as outsiders.
-They may perceive that they don't fit in easily and have no similarities with others.
-Believing that you have no one with whom to bond, or connect, can affect your self-esteem and confidence.
-It can discourage you from connecting with the world and foster a pessimistic worldview.
+They may believe that they don't fit in easily and have no similarities with others.
+Thinking that you have no one with whom to bond can affect your self-esteem and confidence.
+It can foster a pessimistic worldview and discourage you from connecting with the world.

 Getty/PeopleImages